-The National Science Foundation is the world's premier sponsor of basic research.
+The National Science Foundation (NSF) is the world's premier sponsor of basic research.
 It is clear that many NSF funded cybersecurity projects have resulted in significant advances in society, often through commercialization of research results.
 However, the NSF's traditional focus on basic research has resulted in relatively little effort devoted to moving NSF-funded research out of the laboratory and into the field or marketplace.
 If there is a deficiency evidenced in the last generation of NSF-sponsored security-related research, it is that only a small fraction of funded research results actually transferred to use in modern information systems.

 In response to this problem, NSF funded a workshop series (http://soc.southalabama.edu/TTP/) in 2015 to identify barriers and solutions for promoting cybersecurity Technology Transfer to Practice (TTP).
-This guide documents insights gained from the discussions occurring within those workshops.
+Additionally, the Trusted CI TTP program established in 2018 has hosted in person workshops, webinars and matchmaking between cybersecurity researchers and practitioners why may be interested in TTP for their research.
+This guide documents insights gained from these efforts.